PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

                     operator: In
                     values:
                     - zk
-              topologyKey: "kubernetes.io/hostname"
+              topologyKey: "PlaidCloud.io/hostname"
 ```

 The `requiredDuringSchedulingIgnoredDuringExecution` field tells the
-Kubernetes Scheduler that it should never co-locate two Pods which have `app` label
+PlaidCloud Scheduler that it should never co-locate two Pods which have `app` label
 as `zk` in the domain defined by the `topologyKey`.
 The `topologyKey`
-`kubernetes.io/hostname` indicates that the domain is an individual node.
+`PlaidCloud.io/hostname` indicates that the domain is an individual node.
 Using
 different rules, labels, and selectors, you can extend this technique to spread
 your ensemble across physical, network, and power failure domains.